 Friends: Ross/Rachel (Eh, it's destiny; sometimes, predictable is good)

-Grimm: No major favourites, but I liked Nick/Juliette before she went insane (I just don't get why the show's attracted so much slash fanfic; I can't recall a SINGLE moment that could be interpreted as Nick being anything more than good friends with Monroe and a tentative ally of Renard)
+Grimm: No major favourites, but I liked Nick/Juliette before she went insane, and I still think it has potential (I just don't get why the show's attracted so much slash fanfic; I can't recall a SINGLE moment that could be interpreted as Nick being anything more than good friends with Monroe and a tentative ally of Renard)

 Harry Potter: Harry/Ginny (In the immortal words of Andrew Lloyd Webber, 'My first love was my true love, and it should have been my last'.
-Sometimes, it's good to see stories where that phrase manages to come to pass.
+Sometimes, it's good to see stories where that phrase manages to come to pass, as Ginny's childish infatuation grows into genuine romance.
 Plus, hey; Lily and James reborn, right?
 (And to anyone who thinks that this pairing points to Harry having a Oedipus complex, he never even knew what his mother LOOKED like until he was eleven; how can he have a complex when he only learned what she even looked like at that point in his life?))

 Heroes: Peter/Claire (Hey, when Peter thought he was about to die, Claire was the final thing to cross his mind; just because her power was what he needed right then hardly changes the fact that she was nearly the last thing he thought of.
 I know that the age difference- to say nothing of the fact that they're related- is a major issue, but, as I mentioned when discussing Mal/River, age isn't a major issue for me, and as for the 'related' thing... eh, there's always AUs where Nathan ISN'T Claire's father, and even in real continuity, it's not like they're that closely related, and they only met when Claire was in her last year of high school, and didn't THINK of each other as their relatives, so I feel comfortable enough ignoring that.
 Besides, it adds to the tragedy of the relationship by giving it the 'forbidden love', angle, and in the end, who really cares what they do together; it's their choice, and, so long as they're not hurting anybody and they're happy, does it matter that much?)

-Hunger Games: No specific favourites, but I generally think Katniss/Peeta works the best; he might lack her strength, but at least he had the nerve to say how he felt, whereas I just can't believe that she ever saw Gale as anything more than a brother/cousin no matter how she tried (And that's before you consider Gale's more violent approach to revolution)
+Hunger Games: No specific favourites, but I generally think Katniss/Peeta works the best; he might lack her strength, but at least he had the nerve to say how he felt and make her think, whereas I just can't believe that she ever saw Gale as anything more than a brother/cousin no matter how she tried (And that's before you consider Gale's more violent approach to revolution)

 How to Train Your Dragon: Hiccup/Astrid (What can I say?
 There's something appealing about the stories where the intellectual outcast gets the girl)